rnovacek/react-repairshop/README.md

 - All actions need to be done client side using AJAX.
 Refreshing the page to display completed actions is not acceptable.
 - A bonus will be given for unit and e2e tests.
 - You will not be marked on design skills.
 However, do try to keep the interface as tidy as possible.

-You may use Firebase or similar services for the back-end.
-However, if you opt for this method, you should be able to explain how a REST API works and demonstrate this by creating functional tests that use the REST layer directly.
-Remember using the eslint configurations from AirBnb's team.

-Deadline: Monday, September 26th at 8:00AM EST.

-Submission instructions:

-Make sure to show your progress with frequent commits.
-A single commit near the end of the deadline with the entire solution sent at once will not be accepted.

-Make sure that you treat this project seriously and deliver a solution that is production quality.
-Your solution should be something that you feel comfortable presenting to the client as a finished product.

-Approaching the end of the project, we will provide instructions for submission.